University Pain and Spine Center

 Before the procedure, you are anesthetized.
 The physician guides a needle through the skin of your back and into fractured vertebra.
 A special x-ray device called a "fluoroscope" helps the physician position the needle.
 A balloon device is placed through the needle and into the vertebral body.
 The physician carefully inflates this balloon to expand the fractured bone.
 When the balloon is deflated, it leaves a cavity in the middle of the vertebral body.
 The balloon is removed.
 For some patients, more than one needle and balloon may be used.
 The physician injects bone cement through the needle.
 This cement fills the cavity.
 It hardens inside the vertebral body, stabilizing the fracture.
 When the procedure is complete, the needle is removed.
 The opening in your skin is closed.
 Your doctor will give you instructions to aid your recovery.

 Kyphoplasty is a minimally invasive procedure to restore and repair vertebrae with compression fractures.
-Your University Pain Medicine Center doctor uses surgical cement to fill and repair your vertebra.
+Your University Pain and Spine Center doctor uses surgical cement to fill and repair your vertebra.
 Kyphoplasty is a restorative treatment only — your doctor won’t recommend it as a preventive measure if you have osteoporosis.

 Compression fractures are painful and can restrict your mobility.
 Bone fragments rub against each other, irritating your tissue and causing inflammation and pain.
 The swelling might also compress a nerve, which can lead to pain that radiates to your arms or legs as well as numbness, tingling, and muscle weakness.